Terms of Service

 10. Indemnification

-To the extent permitted by law, DCS agrees to indemnify and hold the CLIENT and its affiliates harmless from claims, liabilities, or losses caused by DCS’s negligence or willful misconduct.
-DCS is not responsible for damages arising from CLIENT actions or those of CLIENT’s contractors or agents.Similarly, except for damages caused by DCS’s negligence or willful misconduct, the CLIENT agrees to indemnify DCS against claims arising from unknown site conditions, errors in CLIENT-provided data, or unauthorized use of DCS’s deliverables.
+To the extent permitted by law, DCS agrees to indemnify CLIENT for damages caused by its negligence or willful misconduct.
+CLIENT agrees to indemnify DCS from claims arising out of site conditions, errors in CLIENT-provided data, or unauthorized use of deliverables.
+Independent contractors engaged by DCS are required to maintain their own insurance and are not employees of DCS.

 11. Limitation of Liability

-DCS’s total liability to the CLIENT for any claims, whether in contract, tort, or otherwise, shall not exceed the total compensation received by DCS or $10,000, whichever is greater, after applying available insurance proceeds.
-Liability waivers apply to damages covered by property insurance.
+DCS’s total liability to CLIENT shall not exceed the total compensation received by DCS or $10,000, whichever is greater, after applying available insurance proceeds.

 12. Waiver of Consequential Damages

-Both parties waive claims for consequential or special damages, including lost profits, revenue, or business opportunities, regardless of cause.
+Both parties waive claims for consequential damages, including lost profits or business opportunities.

 13. Insurance